 The good news is that, because your son or daughter’s teeth and jaws change and grow so quickly, teeth grinding is not usually a damaging habit that requires treatment.
 Most outgrow it by adolescence.
 However, if excessive wearing of the teeth is present, we may recommend wearing a nightguard.

-If you’re concerned about your child’s teeth grinding, ask Dr. Matt about the potential causes and, if necessary, the possible solutions.
+If you’re concerned about your child’s teeth grinding, ask Dr. Matt or Dr. Denise about the potential causes and, if necessary, the possible solutions.